-This document does not cover the Development components transported by sea directly from the manufacturing and fabricating facilities to the Moray East site or OfTI Corridor; either directly or via a marshalling port (the Port of Nigg) or storage port (Port of Cromarty Firth at Invergordon or the Port of Dundee).
+This document does not cover the Development components transported by sea directly from the manufacturing and fabricating facilities to the Moray East site or OfTI Corridor; either directly or via a port (the Port of Nigg, Port of Cromarty Firth at Invergordon or the Port of Dundee).
 Fraserburgh harbour and Buckie harbour are also considered for some of the loads.
 The components to be delivered by sea are: